BillyDM/awesome-audio-dsp/README.md

 - Pros:
   - D is a language inspired by C/C++, but with a more streamlined and focused feature set.
 It also aims to be harder to "mess something up" than C/C++.
   - Has a great open-source audio plugin development library called [`DPlug`].
-  - Relatively easy to learn.
+  - Relatively easier to learn and master than C++ in my opinion.
   - It has an official dependency and build management system called "dub" that can automatically grab the needed dependencies from the web.
   - It has a built-in system for testing code.
   - Does not require a separate header/source file.